Our picks of the best turkey calls, how to perform, and when to use each one.

 Turkeys are really not that different from men.
 We like soft-spoken women who know how to play the game.
 Getting an old tom into gun range is as simple as impersonating someone he is used to hearing and having the right call to help you.

-In my opinion, when turkey hunting, using the best turkey calls is just as important as your gun or bow.
-You wouldn’t head to the woods without making sure your bow wasn’t hitting the target.
+When turkey hunting, using the best turkey calls is just as important as your gun or bow.
+You wouldn’t head to the woods without ensuring your bow wasn’t hitting the target.
 If you are anything like me, you spend many hours each year shooting your bow.
-It’s done so you form that muscle memory so when the moment of truth presents itself, you’re prepared.
+It’s done so you form that muscle memory so you’re prepared when the moment of truth presents itself.

 The same goes with turkey calling.
 The more you practice, the better you become.
 The last thing you want to do is blow a hunt because of your calling.

-Here is a list of the best turkey calls on the market today, keep reading for a full description as well as how and when to use each one.
+Here is a list of the best turkey calls on the market today.
+Keep reading for a full description and instructions on how and when to use each one.

-- Best Turkey Call (Pot Call) – Esh Custom Calls 2-Sided Pot Call (Shop lowest price of $83.95)
+- Best Turkey Call Pot Call – Esh Custom Calls 2-Sided Pot Call

-- Best Turkey Call (Box Call) – Quaker Boy Box Call (Shop from $16)
+- Best Turkey Box Call – Quaker Boy Box Call

 The reason being they match the striker to the call.
 This gives you the most realistic sound when calling.
 The fact that its glass over slate makes it versatile for most all turkey sounds, and it fits perfectly on your hand.
 Whether your advanced or just starting out, this call is paired with a Hickory striker, which provides the best match to make the hard-to-reach tones.